kpratik2015/My-Notes/Javascript.md

 This is a reminder that classes are simply syntactic sugar that make JavaScript feel more object oriented.

 ## Compare

+### Event Loop, Call Stack, Event & Job Queue

+**Stack**: This is where all your javascript code gets pushed and executed one by one as the interpreter reads your program, and gets popped out once the execution is done.

+**Heap**: This is where all the memory allocation happens for your variables, that you have defined in your program.

+**Callback Queue**: This is where your asynchronous code gets pushed to, and waits for the execution.

+**Event Loop**: Then comes the Event Loop, which keeps running continuously and checks the Main stack, if it has any frames to execute, if not then it checks Callback queue, if Callback queue has codes to execute then it pops the message from it to the Main Stack for the execution.

+**Job Queue**: Apart from Callback Queue, browsers have introduced one more queue which is “Job Queue”, reserved only for new Promise() functionality.
+So when you use promises in your code, you add .then() method, which is a callback method.
+These `thenable` methods are added to Job Queue once the promise has returned/resolved, and then gets executed.

 ### var v/s let v/s const